-- Championing the attendance of disadvantaged children - Working with the Designated Senior Leader for Attendance to support the attendance of disadvantaged children - □ Monitoring and analysing attendance data for disadvantaged children (see section 7) - U Working with relevant school staff to support the attendance of disadvantaged children - U Working with children in local authority to identify and address barriers to school attendance - Working with the parents of disadvantaged children to identify and address barriers to school attendance - U Working with outside and specialist agencies to identify and address barriers to school attendance
+- > Championing the attendance of disadvantaged children - Working with the Designated Senior Leader for Attendance to support the attendance of disadvantaged children - > Monitoring and analysing attendance data for disadvantaged children (see section 7) - > Working with relevant school staff to support the attendance of disadvantaged children - > Working with children in local authority to identify and address barriers to school attendance - Working with the parents of disadvantaged children to identify and address barriers to school attendance - > Working with outside and specialist agencies to identify and address barriers to school attendance

-The school Designated Teacher for disadvantaged children is [insert name] and can be contacted via [telephone number and/or email address].
+The school Designated Teacher for disadvantaged children is Marcella Roman and can be contacted via the school office.

-9.11 [Class teachers/form tutors]
+9.11 Class teachers

-Class teachers/form tutors] are responsible for:
+Class teachers are responsible for:

-D Promoting the importance of high levels of pupil attendance

-- □ Championing the attendance of children in their class(es) - Implementing school attendance policy, including policy for managing lesson transitions and arrivals - Recording attendance on a daily basis, using the correct codes, and submitting this information to the school office [insert when this needs to be done, e.g. on the same day]; - □ Knowing the attendance of pupils within their teaching/tutor groups - □ Knowing the attendance of pupils within their sphere of leadership i.e. SEND, PP, LAC etc - □ Working with pupils, parents, other school staff and outside agencies to support high levels of attendance. - □ Working with the designated senior lead for attendance and other school leaders to support the good attendance of individual pupils and specific groups.
+- > Promoting the importance of high levels of pupil attendance - > Championing the attendance of children in their class(es) - > Implementing school attendance policy, including policy for managing lesson transitions and arrivals - Recording attendance on a daily basis, using the correct codes, and submitting this information to the school office on a daily basis - > Knowing the attendance of pupils within their teaching/tutor groups - > Knowing the attendance of pupils within their sphere of leadership i.e. SEND, PP, LAC etc - Working with pupils, parents, other school staff and outside agencies to support high levels of attendance. - Working with the designated senior lead for attendance and other school leaders to support the good attendance of individual pupils and specific groups.

-9.12 School [admin/office] staff
+9.12 School admin staff

-School [admin/office] staff will:
+School admin staff will:

-- D Promote the importance of high levels of pupil attendance - Take calls from parents/carers [and pupils] about absence on a day-to-day basis and record it on the school system - Transfer calls from parents/carers [and pupils] to the [head of year/pastoral lead] in order to provide them with more detailed support on attendance - □ Advise the designated senior lead for attendance of any concerns
+- > Promote the importance of high levels of pupil attendance - Take calls from parents/carers about absence on a day-to-day basis and record it on the school system - > Advise the designated senior lead for attendance of any concerns